 C++ Callbacks (and giving member functions to C-style callbacks)

-Callbacks are functions which are passed to other functions (or modules, libraries e.t.c) that then call the function at their choosing.
+Callbacks are functions (or more generally --- any object that is callable) which are passed to other functions (or modules, libraries e.t.c) that then call the function at their choosing.
+They are useful for eliminating dependencies between modules, and are used for example for libraries to call your application code.

-C++, being a strongly-typed object-orientated language, makes callbacks a tricker subject to deal with than say, in C (non-object orientated) or Javascript (object orientated but NOT strongly typed).
-This is especially true for embedded systems where you cannot always rely on having newer C++ standard library header files such as <functional>
+C++, being a strongly-typed object-oriented language, makes callbacks a tricker subject to deal with than say, in C (non-object oriented) or Javascript/Python (object oriented but NOT strongly typed).
+This complexity arises when you want to call non-static member functions as callbacks.
+The implicit this

 Terminology